 https://nyse.nyx.com/

-Summary
+Summary of Chapter Three

 While these methods may seem tedious, they were by far the most thorough way to accurately employ quantitative methodology to this study.
 They also ensured that the data was accurate as each day was measured, thus being as specific as possible.
 By organizing the data into ICB sectors, it was easier to identify trends and notice any outliers or possible discrepancies and re-evaluate that data.
 This chapter identified the methodology rationale, research approach, sampling procedures, analysis process, means of measurement and analysis, and reliability measures.
 It also addressed how the research was conducted so that it was in compliance with IRB rules and regulations.

+CHAPTER FOUR

 This chapter will present the findings of the study organized as total short term stock volatility as measured by RSD, both immediately preceding and immediately following the executive leadership change.
 This paper will introduce the number of companies involved in the study, the industry of each company, the overall total volatility and statistical significance of all companies, and a breakdown of volatility and statistical significance by each industry of the Industry Classification Benchmark standards.